niels-slotboom/notes/Submanifolds.typ

 pointwise.
 This allows us to view the @tangentBundleOrthoSplitting[splitting] not merely as a statement about individual tangent spaces, but as a decomposition of vector bundles, mediated by smooth projections.
 = Foliations
 == Motivation and Definition of Foliations
 In the previous sections, we introduced and examined submanifolds of (pseudo-)Riemannian manifolds in detail, including the tensorial structures they inherit, such as the induced metric.
-Rather than focusing on isolated submanifolds, we now turn our attention to decompositions of an entier manifold $cal(M)$ (or open subsets thereof) into a smooth family of non-intersecting submanifolds.
+We now broaden our perspective by turning to decompositions of _entire_ manifolds  (or open subsets thereof) into smooth families of non-intersecting submanifolds---as opposed to just a single isolated submanifold.
 These decompositions, referred to as _foliations_, naturally arise in a variety of contexts.
-For example, in the ADM formalism, foliating spacetime into spacelike hypersurfaces facilitates isolating a direction of dynamical evolution---typically a timelike one.
-In other settings, such as the study of flows or congruences, one may be interested in decompositions into curves or integral lines.
+For example, in the ADM formalism, isolating a direction of dynamical evolution---typically a timelike one---foliates spacetime into spacelike hypersurfaces facilitates .
+In other settings, such as the study of flows or congruences, one may be interested in decompositions into curves or integral lines, which are families of one-dimensional submanifolds.

-Either way, the concept of splitting a manifold into lower-dimensional submanifolds is fundamental, and we now develop it in the form of such foliations.
+Regardless of where they appear, the concept of splitting manifolds into lower-dimensional submanifolds is fundamental, and we now develop this notion of foliations.
 In this section, we first provide the definition of foliations of arbitrary codimension, as well as coordinates adapted to them.
 We then specialise to the codimension-1 case of _hypersurface foliations_, which are particularly relevant in the ADM formalism and for which certain equations and identities take on a simpler form.
 \ \
 *Definition* (Foliation) Let $cal(M)$ be a smooth manifold.
 A _foliation of codimension $k$_ is a $k$-parameter family $lr({Sigma_(t_0)}, size: #80%)#h(0em) _(t_0 in RR^k)$ of smooth, embedded submanifolds $Sigma_(t_0) subset cal(M)$ of codimension $k$ such that
 $